sclorg/postgresql-container/16/root/usr/share/container-scripts/postgresql/README.md

 ## Additional Resources

 The Dockerfile and other sources related to this container image can be found at https://github.com/sclorg/postgresql-container.
-In this repository, the CentOS Dockerfile is named Dockerfile, the RHEL7 Dockerfile is named Dockerfile.rhel7, the RHEL8 Dockerfile is named Dockerfile.rhel8, the RHEL9 Dockerfile is named Dockerfile.rhel9, and the Fedora Dockerfile is named Dockerfile.fedora.
+In this repository, the RHEL8 Dockerfile is named Dockerfile.rhel8, the RHEL9 Dockerfile is named Dockerfile.rhel9, and the Fedora Dockerfile is named Dockerfile.fedora.